Chikungunya Vaccines

 Bharat Biotech International Ltd.'s Chikungunya vaccine candidate, BBV87, is an inactivated whole-virion vaccine based on a strain derived from an East, Central, and South African genotype.

-mRNA-1944 vaccine candidate encodes a fully human IgG antibody isolated initially from the B cells of a patient with a prior history of potent immunity against Chikungunya infection.
+Moderna's mRNA-1944 vaccine candidate encodes a fully human IgG antibody, initially isolated from the B cells of a patient with a prior history of dengue.
 A study published in March 2025 concluded that the results from both mouse and rhesus macaque models indicate that the vaccine could be a candidate for clinical use against CHIKV.

 CD8+ T cell CHIKV Adaptive Vaccine candidate.
-The inclusion of the ligandome into the vaccine construct will require the selection of eight to twelve peptides from the CHIKV peptide set (ligandome), all of which meet several specific criteria.
+Including the ligandome into the vaccine construct will require the selection of eight to twelve peptides from the CHIKV peptide set (ligandome), all of which meet several specific criteria.
 In efficacy studies, the following will then need to be completed.

 The Access to Advanced Health Institute received an $18 million award from the National Institutes of Health to develop a temperature-stable, single-dose vaccine candidate for the chikungunya virus.
 The vaccine uses an innovative RNA platform technology.